k-e-ian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups - prints all the groups the current user is part of chown betty hello - change ownership of file hello to betty touch hello - create empty file hello
+groups - prints all the groups the current user is part of chown betty hello - change ownership of file hello to betty touch hello - create empty file hello chmod u+x hello - change hello to an executable file